ucan-wg/revocation/README.md

 Mallory is not in the delegation chain of Erin.
 This is fine, since the semantics of revocation merely state that she would assert that no delegation of hers may be used in the `prf` field of an Invocation if it also includes the `rev` Delegation.
 However, issuing spurious Revocations and requiring them to be stored is a potential DoS vector.
 Executors MAY require a delegation path witness be included to avoid this situaton.

 Unlike Mallory, Bob, Carol, and Dan can both provide valid delegation paths that include Delegations that they have issued.
-Bob has two paths (`Bob -> Dan -> Erin` or `Bob -> Carol -> Erin`), but either will suffice.
+Bob has two paths (`Alice -> Bob -> Dan -> Erin` or `Alice -> Bob -> Carol -> Erin`), and either will suffice.

-Revocations MAY be gossiped between systems.
-As such, they need to be parsable by a wide number of languages and contexts.
-To accommodate this, compliant UCAN revocations MUST be JSON-encoded.

 # 5 Prior Art